Expandable camping trailer.

 Moulded in satellite dish recess on one roof, covered when stowed

-The drawing is done to fit existing solar panels but they are already bigger and better with 400W panels a good fit.
+The drawing is done to fit existing 400W solar panels.
 Imagine a matching moulded roof on your tow car with another 3 panels fitted.
-A fantastic look and 2.4KW in total which is over 3 horsepower.
+A fantastic look and 2.8KW in total which is over 3 horsepower.
 Quite possibly this combination might be more economical to tow than a car on its own!

-Plug all that in when you get home and watch those heating bills crumble.
+It’s not just about touring though.
+Plug it in when you get home and watch those electricity bills crumble.
 At next winter’s projected prices that’s well over £1,000 worth every year.
-While turning over energy ideas consider that your electric tow car has the equivalent of four Tesla powerwall battery things built in so your trailer is not only a monstrous power house when on the move but also a major part of your domestic energy strategy too.
+While turning over energy ideas consider that your electric tow car has the equivalent of four Tesla powerwall batteries built in so your trailer and car is not only a monstrous power house when on the move but potentially a major part of your domestic energy strategy.
+Vehicle to grid chargers are the next big thing and more suitably equiped cars are already on the way.
+Interested?
+Have a look at a collection of heating concepts here